Ketho/vscode-wow-api/README.md

 ---@type AceConfigOptionsTable
 local options = {}
 ```
+Tip: If you have options spread out over multiple files you can attach the options table to your global addon object.
+This will allow IntelliSense to continue to work in any file without having to re-define the type.
 ![](https://github.com/Ketho/vscode-wow-api/raw/master/img/aceconfigoptionstable.gif)
 # Environment Setup
 If using WSL, it is HIGHLY recommended that you setup your WSL instance and handle all git operations within WSL.